sayiho/Richy/README.md

 ## How can I help?
 If you have any ideas on what I could add to Heinrichy, how I could change it or if you found some interesting script that I could use as module in Heinrichy, just email me; michpcx@protonmail.ch.
-Also, if you found some bugs in the code or you have more efficient way of performing a task, just create new issue in 'Issues' tab.
+Also, if you found some bugs in the code or you have more efficient way of performing a task, just create new issue in the [Issue tracker](https://github.com/MichPCX/Heinrichy/issues).

 *By michpcx, michpcx@protonmail.ch*